transcom/milmove_load_testing/README.md

 * `pip`
 * `pre-commit`

-This may be installing using the method of your choice, although we recommend using `brew install`.
-If you use `pip3` instead of `pip`, you will need to create an alias before running our setup commands:
+These may be installed using the method of your choice, although we strongly recommend using `brew install`.
+Note that `brew install python3` will also install `pip3` (the Py3 version of `pip`).
+If you use `pip3` instead of `pip`, you may need to create an alias before running our setup commands:

 ```shell script
 alias pip3="pip"